Deivis/react-redux-first-app/README.md

 # react-redux-first-app
 An example project used to learn the redux architecture with react.
+This project is based on the tutorial founded in the link https://learnredux.com/